 Safe Routes to School

-- Educating the community about the benefits of walking and rolling to and from school.
+- Educates the community about the benefits of walking and rolling to and from school.

-- Improving transportation for all students, parents, and teachers.
+- Improves transportation for all students, parents, and teachers.

-- Reducing the number of driving trips to and from schools to improve air quality and congestion.
+- Reduces the number of driving trips to and from schools to improve air quality and congestion.

-- Identifying supporters in schools to build the program and coordinate activities.
+- Identifies supporters in schools to build the program and coordinate activities.

-- Educating youth on how to safely use the system when they are walking and rolling.
+- Educates youth on how to safely use the system when they are walking and rolling.

-- Improve community members’ overall quality of life.
+- Improves community members’ overall quality of life.